opencitations/wcw/Converter/README.md

 | `supplier_prefix` | _a string that can be safely left empty.
 It's a parameter needed by the oc_ocdm package._ |
 | `rdf_output_in_chunks` | **this bool flag MUST be valued as `True`.** |

+---
+**!!!TRIPLESTORE WARNING!!!**

 **Once configured**, the script can be simply run as follows:
 ```bash
 cd <path>/Converter
 python run_process_citations.py
 ```

+---

+**When also the `run_process_citations.py` will have finished its execution, then the local triplestore instance will no longer be required.
+If still running, the chosen triplestore can be safely stopped by pressing CTRL+C or by closing the relative terminal window.**

 <!-- LICENSE -->
 ## License